John-Jumper/Upside-MD/README.md

   * PyTables python library

-If you are running on midway, the following commands should take care of all dependences.
+dependences.
 Note that the `module` command must be re-executed every time you login or put in your `.bashrc`.
 The `easy_install` commands only need to be executed once.